Skip to main content

 1. Structural Integrity Review

-Determines whether account architecture amplifies waste or enforces discipline at scale.
+Determines whether account architecture enforces discipline or manufactures waste at scale.
 I examine how accounts are structured, segmented, and governed.
 Not whether they follow "best practices."
 Whether they support control, signal clarity, and efficient learning.
 Poor structure doesn't just hide waste.
-It manufactures it.
-Clean structure exposes problems before they compound.
+It creates it.

 2. Incentive Alignment

 Platforms, agencies, and businesses do not share the same incentives.
-This fact creates predictable distortions.
-I evaluate where platform optimization conflicts with your actual business goals, where agency incentives corrupt decision-making, and where spend volume gets rewarded more than outcomes.
+This creates predictable distortions.
+I evaluate where platform goals conflict with your actual business goals, where agency compensation models corrupt decision-making, and where spend volume gets rewarded more than outcomes.

 3. Offer & Funnel Integrity

-Clicks are cheap.
-Alignment isn't.
+Revenue-qualified traffic is expensive to acquire.
+Most traffic is not revenue-qualified.
 Three questions: Does the offer match the traffic being acquired?
 Does the funnel reflect how your customers actually buy?
-Is lead volume masking lead quality collapse?
+Is lead volume masking the collapse of lead quality?

 If there's friction anywhere in sales, paid media amplifies it.